MasterPrem001/Major_project/README.md

 then we will use flask api to render the homepage in index.html and also make an /predict which will use features and give to ml model which will predict and give output['label'] as 0 or 1 now we will print it is phishing url if output is 0 or its safe if output is 1

 # Step 6: Adding Chatbot Features using Ollama
-1: i rendered the ollama to host locally using AI_API
-2: then using @app.route('/chatbot, methods=['GET','POST']) i define chatbot with methods GET POST
-3: intialize session variable for storing conversation history
-4: using requests and try block prepare a data for the AI model gemma2:2b
-5: send request to ollama model
-6: upadating chatbot conversation history
-7: making frontend for chatbot using chatbot.html in templates
-8: then to render templates in flask code for efficent working of chatbot
+   I rendered the ollama to host locally using AI_API then using @app.route('/chatbot, methods=['GET','POST']) i define chatbot with methods GET POST intialize session variable for storing conversation history using requests and try block prepare a data for the AI model gemma2:2b send request to ollama model upadating chatbot conversation history making frontend for chatbot using chatbot.html in templates then to render templates in flask code for efficent working of chatbot

-## *Caution: to use this Chatbot you have to first install Ollama gemma2 .
+## *Caution: To use this Chatbot you have to first install Ollama gemma2 .

 ## *Caution: This detection is powered by an ML model and it is not 100% accurate.
 Please exercise caution and avoid entering sensitive information on websites flagged as phishing or even on seemingly safe websites.